PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/english.md

 ### normals (which side of the triangle to render)
 We need a "direction" to tell Unity which side of the quad is up.
 These are called Normals.
-Normals tell the exact direction that is "upwards" from a sruface or triangle.
-Here are normals telling us which direction is "upwards" on our triangle. (we are looking at it from the top).
+Normals tell the exact direction that is "upwards" from a surface or triangle.
+Here are normals telling us which direction is "upwards" on our triangle. (we are looking at it from the top = y).

 ![correct surface normal](/Resources/assets/correct_normal.png)